fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 <div class="content">

-Before starting a new topic, let's recap some of the topics which proved difficult last year.
+Before starting a new topic, let's recap some of the topics that proved difficult last year.

 ### console.log

 ***What's the difference between an experienced JavaScript programmer and a rookie?
-The experienced one uses 10-100 times more console.log***
+The experienced one uses console.log 10-100 times more***

 Paradoxically, this seems to be true even though a rookie programmer would need console.log (or any debugging method) more than an experienced one.